API Reference

 chunk_overlap INT DEFAULT NULL,

-embedding_dimension INT DEFAULT 1536,
+embedding_dimension INT DEFAULT NULL,

-chunk_table_name TEXT DEFAULT NULL
+chunk_table_name TEXT DEFAULT NULL,

 );